Giovanni Di Stefano (fraudster): Football

-A 2019 book relates in context his involvement with Norwith City and Dundee, what happened exactly with the signings of football stars Fabrizio Ravanelli and Claudio Caniggia, and what could have happened if Giovanni had managed to take over the clubs.
+A 2019 book relates his involvement with Norwich City and Dundee, what happened with the signings of footballers Fabrizio Ravanelli and Claudio Caniggia, and what could have happened if Di Stefano had managed to take over the clubs.

 Music production

 In 2007, he produced and launched Seriously Single, an album by Italian singer JustCarmen that put a relatively unknown singer into the studio with recordings of big stars from the past.
 The album was a minor hit, selling 40,000 copies, but some of the duet tracks got 650,000 downloads.
 In 2009, he produced and launched a second album by JustCarmen, I wish u love, which had two new duets with The Bachelors.

 His interest on music comes from his youth, when he played guitar themes and organised music events for his house at school.
-He has also released in 2009 a CD with his own songs The Next Time.
+He also released a CD in 2009 with his own songs, titled The Next Time.

 Politics

-In April 2004, Di Stefano founded a political party, the Radical Party of Great Britain, by registering it at the Electoral Commission with himself as its leader, but the party fielded no candidates in the 2005 general election, the 2008 London Assembly election, or the 2008 local elections.
+In April 2004, Di Stefano founded a political party, the Radical Party of Great Britain, registering it at the Electoral Commission with himself as leader, but the party fielded no candidates in the 2005 general election, the 2008 London Assembly election, or the 2008 local elections.
 It reported no income, expenditure, assets or liabilities in 2006–2008.

 In a November 2007 interview with Dublin's Hot Press magazine's senior editor Jason O'Toole, Di Stefano expressed an interest in running in the Republic of Ireland in the European Union elections with an anti-immigration manifesto.

 Around 1999–2002 he had been the secretary general of the "right wing but not fanatical" Partito Nazionale Italiano.
-In 1999, he was also the foreign speaker of the Party of the Serbian Unit of his friend Arkan.
+In 1999, he was also the foreign speaker of the Party of Serbian Unity of his friend Arkan.